akoenig/prisma-kubernetes-deployment/readme.md

 Select `Create` for actually creating the disk.

 <InfoBox>
-To keep things simple, we created the disk manually above.
-You can automate that process by provision a disk via [Terraform](https://www.terraform.io/) as well.
+To keep things simple, we created the disk above manually.
+You can automate that process by provision a disk via [Terraform](https://www.terraform.io/) as well, but this is out of the scope of this tutorial.
 </InfoBox>

 ### 3.1 Deploying the Pod

-Now where we have our disk for the database, it is time for creating the actual deployment definition for MySQL.
+Now where we have our disk for the database, it is time to create the actual deployment definition of our MySQL instance.
 A short reminder: Kubernetes comes with the primitives of `Pods` and `ReplicationControllers`.
 A `Pod` is like a "virtual machine" in which a containerized application runs.
-It gets an own internal IP address and (if configured) disks mounted.
+It gets an own internal IP address and (if configured) disks attached to it.
 The `ReplicationController` is responsible for scheduling your `Pod` on cluster nodes and ensuring that they are running and scaled as configured.
-In older releases of Kubernetes is was necessary to configure those separately.
+In older releases of Kubernetes it was necessary to configure those separately.
 In recent versions, there is a new definition resource, called `Deployment`.
 In such a configuration you define, what kind of container image you want to use, how much replicas should be run and, for our case, which disk should be mounted.

-The deployment definition for our MySQL database looks like:
+The deployment definition of our MySQL database looks like:

 ```yml(path="kubernetes-demo/database/deployment.yml")
 apiVersion: extensions/v1beta1